 $collection = collect([1, 2, 3]);

-Now, your custom macro is usable on all collections.
+Your custom macro is now available for use on all collections.

 Practical Examples and Use Cases